 Due Diligence Assessments

 Undertaking cultural heritage due diligence assessments contribute significantly to informed decision making by enhancing the amount and quality of information available to proponents and decision makers regarding the opportunities, risks, costs and benefits of any proposed activity or development.
-A due diligence assessment is the quantification of risk about a defined situation or recognisable hazards in relation to cultural heritage.
+A due diligence assessment is the quantification of risk about a defined situation or recognizable hazards in relation to cultural heritage.
 Risks may arise as a result of an incomplete understanding of the likely harm or hazards to cultural heritage places or the value of those places to the relevant stakeholder groups.

 The types of risks encountered in cultural heritage include: